lewagon/dotfiles/04-Front-End/07-JavaScript-Plugins/04-Vue/README.md

 Here is what we have to do:
 - Check the status of the "Check All" checkbox.
-- If it's checked, then, for all the checkbox targets, we will change their `checked` attribute to `true`
+- If it's checked, then, for all the checkbox targets, we will change their `checked` attribute to `true`.
-- If it isn't checked, then, for all the checkbox targets, we will change their `checked` attribute to `false`
+- If it isn't checked, then, for all the checkbox targets, we will change their `checked` attribute to `false`.

 ## Select the `div`